Chaitalykundu/Core-Subject/Snowflake/Questions/Question.md

     - Snowflake Schemas are stored within Databases

 Ans : Snowflake Tables are stored within Schemas, Snowflake Schemas are stored within Databases

+12. Among the options listed, which is not a valid Snowflake Warehouse Size?

+    > XXS